yellow

 Los Angeles is "Earthquake Country" - Be Prepared

-Minor earthquake shake-ups remind us that we live in ‘earthquake country’; but when a Big One hits, are you and your loved ones prepared for it?
+Minor earthquake shake-ups remind us that we live in earthquake country, but when a major seismic event hits, will you and your loved ones be prepared for it?
 Here are some things you can do to prepare:

 1. Earthquake shaking can cause items to tip over or fall off shelves, potentially causing injury.
 Identify such items in your residential unit as well as your work area.
 Move bookcases and tall items away from beds and sitting areas as much as possible.
 Secure TVs and other large objects to their stands.
-In addition, discuss with your housing provider what you can do to improve your earthquake safety within your unit by taking some simple actions like securing large furniture and display cases to the wall.
+In addition, discuss with your landlord what can be done to further improve earthquake safety in your unit.

 3. Consider what emergency supplies you may need in the aftermath by placing items into a backpack and keeping one under the bed, in your car, and throughout your housing unit.
 (Examples of items to include: a change of clothes, non-perishable canned and dry food, water, juice, flashlights, battery operated radio, first aid kit, and cash in small bills.)